sanjeevkumarr/writings/netflix-ice.md

 First, you need to sign up for Amazon's Detailed Billing [here](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html).
 This will place the reports in a S3 bucket of your choosing.

-We'll go ahead and install it as a standalone application to make deployments easier, so install Tomcat on your server.
+You can use Netflix's [install](https://github.com/Netflix/ice/blob/master/install.sh) script to set up the project as a Grails application, but we'll go ahead and install it as a Tomcat project to make deployments easier.
 We've been using the standard Tomcat 7 install with no problems:
 ```
 $ sudo apt-get install tomcat7
 ```